Europe’s energy dilemma is that it is dependent on other countries for energy imports.

 There are 3 options available for the UK energy-wise.
 The first option is to cooperate more proactively with American oil and gas producers to ensure overall energy security of fossil fuel supplies, that can take the form of LNG deliveries to UK ports.
 The second option is to work more vigorously with the European Union and to expand oil and gas infrastructure that has been build, including but not exclusively to and from the remaining oil and natural gas production sites in the North Sea.
 This could take the form of shared investments in natural gas fields in the North Sea.

-The third option can be viewed an additional measure to ensure the UK’s energy safety.
-In this scenario, the UK cooperates with other countries such as Russia and the Gulf States (Saudi Arabia, Iran, Qatar).
+The third option can be seen as an additional measure to ensure the UK’s energy security.
+In this scenario the UK works with leading energy exporters such as Russia and the Gulf States (Saudi Arabia, Iran, Qatar).
 The UK is a leading nation for the exploration and discovery of oil and natural gas reserves.
 It seems plausible to me that the UK might offer its services in that domain to local market players in the oil and gas industry.
 England might choose an import scenario which encompasses all these options, and may actually benefit from all these scenarios.

 There just aren’t that many options available.
 Thanks to its geography, England is in a fortuitous position that it can choose its trading partners.
 Countries in central Europe are more restricted.
 England has access to the world’s oceans which is a blessing.
 The nation has prime access to the North Atlantic which is the siphon of numerous maritime transport routes, is able to route containers back and forth between the United States and Europe but also the rest of the world.
 England can export services and import goods, and is taking advantage of its vast, crannied coastline.
 It has access to the North Sea and can leverage trading routes in the Baltic Sea, the Baltic being an excellent sea transport route to get to Germany, Poland, the Baltic States and Russia.
 Britain has relatively good access to the Mediterranean (in part, due to Gibraltar).
 England is also on good terms with the United States (and the energy politics of the US and UK aligns with each other in many areas).
 Some may argue that this relationship ensures stability in the North Atlantic, which allows trade to flourish.
 England has been blessed by nature.